Shynixn/Wildfly-Swarm-Samples/README.md

 ### Configure database

-If you want to customize your database access.
-Put the following properties in your pom.xml.
+If you want to customize your database access, put the following properties in your pom.xml.
 [More about configuring databases.](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/configuration_properties.html)